programarivm/jordi-csv/README.md

     +--------------+---------------+--------------------------------------+-------+-------------+--------------+
     28 rows in set (0.00 sec)

-In order to fix the CSV errors, you can create a new file named `\files\stock-fixed-errors.csv` with the following content:
+In order to fix the CSV errors, create a new file named `\files\stock-fixed-errors.csv` with the following content:

     Product Code,Product Name,Product Description,Stock,Cost in GBP,Discontinued
     P0017,CPU,Processing power, ideal for multimedia,4,4.22

-Then, append the fixed CSV rows to the `foobar` table.:
+Then, append the fixed CSV rows to the `foobar` table:

     php example-01.php stock-fixed-errors.csv foobar a